Marshmello: Artistry

+Comstock cites Dillon Francis and Skrillex as his two biggest influences in his music career.
+Dotcom is a derivative of his last name "Comstock" and Comstock chose it, as his first stage name, because "kids in school and throughout [his] life would [jokingly call him] Chris Dotcomstock or Chris Dotcom".

 Marshmello wears a custom white helmet, resembling a marshmallow, for public appearances and in his music videos.
-His identity was initially a secret, but was confirmed by Forbes to be Chris Comstock in April 2017, citing events such as Skrillex's referring of Marshmello as "Chris" in an interview, the managerial connection of Shalizi, and the similar tattoos and birthday.
+His identity was initially unknown, but was confirmed by Forbes to be Comstock in April 2017 using royalty databases.
+Fans also noted events such as Skrillex's referring of Marshmello as "Chris" in an interview, the managerial connection of Shalizi, and the similar tattoos and birthday.
 On July 2, 2019, Marshmello released a documentary with More Than Music (Artist Spotlight Series) on YouTube.
 In the documentary, Shalizi describes the process and effort into creating the Marshmello brand.

 His stage name, an alternative spelling of "marshmallow", and his marshmallow mascot head were both inspired by Canadian electronic music producer Deadmau5, who also uses an alternate spelling for his stage name and performs wearing a "dead mouse" mascot head.
 Acknowledgement of Deadmau5's contribution to Marshmello's persona is evident in the music video for "Alone".

 As a YouTuber, Marshmello has published gaming and cooking videos for his series "Gaming with Marshmello" and "Cooking with Marshmello".
 In an episode of the latter, American singer Paula Abdul was featured as a guest.
 In the cooking series, Marshmello was shown presenting his methods of cooking, for foods such as meals, snacks and desserts.
 Appearing as a non-speaker, he would use body language to express himself in the videos.